-I have officiated well over 4000 simple beach wedding ceremonies and I use a 2-step email process for booking your wedding or vow renewal officiating into my schedule and calendar that consists of first submitting my Availability Form.
+I have officiated 5000+ simple beach wedding ceremonies and I use a 2-step email process for booking your wedding or vow renewal officiating into my schedule and calendar that consists of first submitting my Availability Request.
 If I am available I will ask you to confirm with me by email.

 A simple beach wedding or vow renewal can be meaningful, memorable, and easier to arrange than you may think.
 You can have your beach wedding where you are staying at a condo or other lodging along the beach or by using any of the beach access parking areas popular along the Gulf Coast.